ISeeBugsEverywhere/SimpleDeviceMonitor/readme.md

 ![](SDM.png)

 The Simple Device Monitor able to connect up to three different-connected devices.
-For example, is t possible to connect to one **RS232** device, to one **USBTMC** device and to one *Networked* device, but it is impossible to have more than one **RS232** device at the same time.
+For example, it is possible to connect to one **RS232** device, to one **USBTMC** device and to one *Networked* device, but it is impossible to have more than one **RS232** device at the same time.

 It is impossible to send commands to all devices at the same time - you need to specify exact device to work with.